tripplet/remote-shutdown/README.md

 Allows easy shutdown of a windows pc via network.

-The programs runs as a windows service and opens the TCP port 10102.
+The program runs as a windows service and opens the TCP port 10102.

 **[Download](https://github.com/tripplet/remote-shutdown/releases)**